 Copy on write filesystems like APFS, BTRFS, and ZFS record filesystem changes to a journal as as active processes make them queuing the changes to be committed to disk.
 Another volume management process reads the journal and writes the changes to the disk resident data structures.
 If operation of the system is interrupted, the filesystem can be brought current by completing application of the queued transactions in the journal.
 This journal scheme replaces static auditing of the filesystem as part of the system recovery process.
-Conceptually, each snapshot is a serialization of the journal for retention and playback to update a second local or remote filesystem.
+Conceptually, each snapshot is a serialization of the changes to the dataset since the associated checkpoint.

 Replication is the process of transmitting and storing a snapshot from the snapshot source to a replication destination, usually a second internal pool and data set or a pool and data set on a second TrueNAS server.
 Replication of a snapshot is a good way to initialize the data on a newly commissioned TrueNAS server or to transfer data to a second pool that serves as a backup of the original.